Collins opposes Tanden for Biden budget director, in another blow to confirmation

 "I think we are going to find the votes to get her confirmed," Biden said.

-In her Senate confirmation hearing, Sen. Rob Portman, R-Ohio, said that even after Tanden deleted many of the tweets, there were still nine pages of posts about Cruz that were still up.
+In her Senate confirmation hearing, Sen. Rob Portman, R-Ohio, said that even after Tanden deleted many of her tweets attacking Sen. Ted Cruz, R-Texas, there were still nine pages of posts still up.

 "I wonder, specifically, how do you plan to mend fences and build relationships with members of Congress you have attacked through your public statements?"
 Portman asked.